 Academic Warnings and Dismissal

-Satisfactory academic progress (SAP) and grade point average (G.P.A.) are the two criteria that establish a student’s academic standing with the college.
+Satisfactory academic progress (SAP) and grade point average (GPA) are the two criteria that establish a student’s academic standing with the college.
 A student who meets these two criteria is in good academic standing and therefore maintains her/his eligibility to re-enroll.
-Students in the narrative only evaluation option do not establish a G.P.A. and therefore do not need to meet the G.P.A. requirement.
 These and other criteria apply to eligibility to receive financial aid.
 The college notifies a student of any academic standing difficulty in writing as follows.

 Academic Standing Flyer